-Content Language Integrated Learning
+Content Language Integrated Learning (CLIL)

 Content Language Integrated Learning (CLIL) is a dual focused approach in which subject content is taught through a foreign language.
 In a CLIL classroom, students learn the foreign language through the teaching and learning of the content.